Composer & Maestro of the HOM3OSTASIS Protocol

 Research Assistant January 2015 – August 2015

-Carolina Institute for Developmental Disabilities, Renee Lynne Court, Carrboro, NC 27510
+Carolina Institute for Developmental Disabilities, Carrboro, NC

-Assisted Director in epidemiological research targeted at lifespan issues of autism (see publications)
+• Assisted Director in epidemiological research targeted at lifespan issues of autism (see publications)

-Published research focusing on prevalence of socially and clinically relevant variables in adults with autism
+• Published research focusing on prevalence of socially and clinically relevant variables in adults with autism

 Research Assistant October 2014 – January 2015